gpago/DistinguishedWeeb/README.md

 # DistinguishedWeeb
-A rated D for Desu, Discord botapp written for NodeJS.
+A rated D for Desu, Discord bot written for NodeJS.